brookwalls/LearnPython2/README1.md

 Expanded the program

 Exercise 32: Loops and Lists
-Learned the syntax for for-loops and how they work in python.
+Learned the syntax for for-loops, how they work in python and there limitations.

 Exercise 33: While-Loops
+Learned the syntax for while-loops.